 How inflation affects you and the economy

-Yesterday, however, the Federal Chairman, Jerome Powell announced that it is highly likely inflation will be long-lived and continue to go up.
+Specifically, yesterday Jerome Powell announced that it is highly likely inflation will continue to rise.

 As the reopening continues, bottlenecks, hiring difficulties, and other constraints could continue to limit how quickly supply can adjust, raising the possibility that inflation could turn out to be higher and more persistent than we expected.